 Want to grow your own calendula, maybe as a cut flower or perhaps to make your own balms, but unsure of when to plant it?
 Then this guide to when to plant calendula is for you!

-When sowing in late April and throughout may you can usually direct sow calendula seeds where they are to grow.
+When sowing in late April and throughout May you can usually direct sow calendula seeds where they are to grow.
 You could also grow them in pots and plant them out if the area you want to grow them in is still occupied.